On the Ramsey number of the Brauer configuration: An improved bound for four-point configurations

 \section{An improved bound for four-point configurations}

-In this section we focus on the four point Brauer configuration \eqref{four point}, improving our bound on the Ramsey number to $\exp \exp(r^{1+o(1)})$.
+In this section we focus on the four-point Brauer configuration \eqref{four point}, improving our bound on the Ramsey number to $\exp \exp(r^{1+o(1)})$.
 Instead of finessing the quantitative aspect of Lemma \ref{thmUniBrau}, we opt to mimic the sparsity--expansion dichotomy of \S\ref{secSchurFF}.
 This requires a higher order analogue of the difference set $A - A$, namely

 \begin{lemma}[Sparsity--expansion dichotomy] There exists an absolute constant $C$ such that for $N \geq \exp \exp (Cr\log^2 r)$ the following holds.
 For any $r$-colouring $A_1\cup \dots \cup A_r = [N]$ there exist positive integers $q$ and $M$ with $qM\leqslant N$ such that for any $i \in [r]$ we have one of the two following possibilities. \begin{itemize} \item (Sparsity).